Hikvision: Sanctions and bans

 In September 2021, the Indian Navy's headquarters "asked its all formations to 'discontinue' procurement of CCTV cameras and surveillance systems from Hikvision," according to The Week.
 The Week also reported that the Indian Navy had ordered the replacement and destruction of its existing Hikvision cameras.

 In April 2022, the UK Department of Health and Social Care banned the purchase of Hikvision cameras.
 In November 2022, the UK prohibited the use of Hikvision equipment in government buildings.

 In August 2022, the Ministry of Business, Innovation and Employment of New Zealand said that it would stop buying Hikvision cameras.

 In February 2023, Australia's Department of Defence announced that it will remove cameras made by Hikvision from its buildings.

 In June 2023, Ukraine's National Agency on Corruption Prevention declared Hikvision an "international sponsor of war" for supplying dual-purpose equipment to Russia that can be used for military purposes.

 In October 2023, Hikvision reportedly recommitted its operations to the United Kingdom after clarifying that the ban on its cameras on sensitive sites does not extend to public authorities or police stations.
 The use of their security cameras was adopted by U.K. authorities despite opposition from ministers worrying of "security threats".
 As a response, the U.K. parliament updated the definition of their ban on sensitive sites.

 In December 2023, Quebec banned the use of Hikvision technology in government.
 In January 2024, Taiwanese authorities indicted a Hikvision employee for illegally recruiting and establishing a Hikvision office in Taiwan through a shell corporation.

+In April 2026, India banned the use of Chinese video surveillance equipment, including CCTV cameras from companies such as Hikvision, citing national security concerns.
+The Indian government has expressed worries that these product could be used for espionage, particularly following border tensions with China.
+The ban impacts government buildings, critical infrastructure, and public sector projects, as part of India's broader efforts to reduce reliance on Chinese technology in sensitive sectors.